bardic/openpbr/README.md

 # OpenPBR

 OpenPBR is software that makes creating PBR packs for Minecraft easier.
-It does this by downloading the latest textures from the Majong assets repo and uses Imagemagick and pngcrush to automatically create Height maps and MER files.
+It does this by downloading the latest textures from the Majong assets repo and uses Imagemagick, Nvidia Texture tools and pngcrush to automatically create Height maps, Normal Maps and MER files.

-This software also supports easily adding custom "overrides", a folder PSDs of custom MER files that are exported to PNG during build.
+This software also supports easily adding custom MER via a folder of PSDs that are exported to PNG during build.

 Packages produced by this project